Snapchat Reaches 200 Million Users in India

 - Around 380 million in other regions

-India, of course, makes up the biggest chunk, and it’s been interesting to note the rise of Snap in the Indian region, particularly after India’s decision to ban TikTok in 2020.
+India, of course, makes up the biggest chunk, and it’s been interesting to note the rise of Snapchat in the Indian region, particularly after India’s decision to ban TikTok in 2020.

-Snapchat had long resisted updating its Android app, with a former Snap employee saying that Snap chief Evan Spiegel deliberately sought to exclude India, and other developing markets, due to a perceived lack of revenue potential.
+Snapchat had long resisted updating its Android app, with a former Snapchat employee saying that the company's chief Evan Spiegel deliberately sought to exclude India, and other developing markets, due to a perceived lack of revenue potential.

-Snap finally updated its Android app in 2019, and since then Snap’s gone from strength to strength in the Indian market – though it’s still a long way from the US in terms of revenue intake.
+Snapchat finally updated its Android app in 2019, and since then Snapchat’s gone from strength to strength in the Indian market – though it’s still a long way from the US in terms of revenue intake.

-But it is improving, and as digital connectivity becomes more engrained in Indian society, Snap now stands to benefit from enhanced in-stream interaction, including shopping, product discovery and more.
+But it is improving, and as digital connectivity becomes more engrained in Indian society, Snapchat now stands to benefit from enhanced in-stream interaction, including shopping, product discovery and more.

-Snap says that more than 120 Million Indian Snapchatters now also watch content across Stories and Spotlight each month, while time spent in India on Spotlight has more than tripled since launch.
+Snapchat says that more than 120 million Indian Snapchatters now also watch content across Stories and Spotlight each month, while time spent in India on Spotlight has more than tripled since launch.

 “The use and creation of Augmented Reality has also resonated with Indian Snapchatters, who often utilise Snapchat AR to celebrate cultural moments.
 In India, Snapchatters play with Augmented Reality Lenses over 50 billion times every month, and over 85% of Snapchatters use Lenses to visually express themselves during festive months in India.”